 Guitar via Pro DI vs Guitar Direct to Amp

-Radial Engineering Pro DI Test
+Pro DI Test

 Pro DI Signal vs Guitar Direct to RME Babyface Pro

+The second test I would like to run is how this dry signal recorded via this DI stands up against a guitar signal directly recorded via the RME Babyface PRO audio interface.
+As the RME Babyface PRO is one of the best audio interfaces out there, I had doubts that the Pro DI could compete with it.
 However, based on the results, I think it did pretty well.
 However, if you listen carefully, you will hear some additional top end on the signal directly recorded via Babyface PRO.
-The reason may be that we use RME’s preamp so it has its colour.
+The reason may be that we use RME’s preamp, so it has its colour.
 But the difference is not so huge in my opinion.
 So another plus for Pro DI!

 Pro DI Signal through Guitar Amp Software

 I also wanted to quickly test how this dry signal recorded via Pro DI works out in a guitar amp software.
-I did not aim to compare my Marshall head with a software version but just wanted to see how it would sound.
+I did not aim to compare my Marshall head with a software version, but just wanted to see how it would sound.
 So I added IK Multimedia Amplitube 5 to the track and just added Joe Satriani‘s signature JVM model in the software.
+As you can hear from the video, it works perfectly fine!
+That was possibly my main goal to get the Radial Engineering Pro DI.
+Just imagine, I spend a lot of time creating music for demoing my gear, but I also want to use the same tracks for demoing software plugins.
+It immediately solves my problems!

 How to Reamp with Pro DI?

-I think that’s the question of the century! 🙂 There are tons of posts about this some people say you can not reamp with Pro DI and some say you can!
+I think that’s the question of the century! 🙂 There are tons of posts about this; some people say you can not reamp with Pro DI, and some say you can!
 I think I would only rely on the comments from the manufacturer!
-Radial Engineering openly mentions this on their FAQ that you can reamp with Pro DI or any other DI Box they manufacture.
+Radial Engineering openly mentions this on their FAQ, that you can reamp with Pro DI or any other DI Box they manufacture.
 However, figuring out the connections is not the easiest task.
+That is the reason they also manufacture variations on their DI Box range and position these products as reamp boxes!
+However, I was not able to figure out how to reamp using this DI box and, more importantly, RME Babyface PRO.
+The reason I’m saying this is that RME Babyface PRO and its best companion, TotalMix FX, are not so easy to figure out.

-If I had Radial Engineering Reamp boxes, I would still have the same confusion because of how to route audio internally using my current rig.
+If I had Radial Engineering Reamp boxes, I would still have the same confusion about how to route audio internally using my current rig.
 At the moment, I’m trying to understand TotalMix FX better and hopefully resolve this and provide a separate article.
 I want to be able to demo this and provide you with a comparison between the directly recorded amp sounds vs reamped amp sounds, so please stay tuned!

+Overall, I’m very satisfied with my purchase, and I can recommend Radial Engineering Pro DI to anyone without a single doubt.
+It’s one of the most affordable, authentic and high-value/money DI boxes in the market.
 If you want to invest more, you can choose their JDI line products as they feature Jensen transformers.
 But unless you are making a living with audio engineering, I don’t think you will benefit from the improved DI signal quality.
 But it’s totally up to you!
+As with any Radial Engineering products, they are built like a tank and will possibly be in operation when we are all gone!
+So never doubt the quality of their products!

+I hope you find my brief article helpful, honest and insightful!
 Thanks for visiting my blog and supporting me so far!
 I will hopefully see you in the next review here!